Waste-to-Energy Through Anaerobic Digestion

 Waste-to-energy is a form of energy recovery through anaerobic digestion.
 Anaerobic digestion is a series of biological processes in which microorganisms break down biodegradable material (biomass or waste feedstock) in the absence of oxygen.
 One of the end products is biogas, which is combusted to generate electricity and heat, or can be processed into renewable natural gas and transportation fuels.

 Commonly used feedstocks for biogas production are animal manure, food waste, corn and other organics.
-Organic feedstock collected for the anaerobic digestion can be mixed with all kinds of unwanted or difficult to process debris.
-In many situations there needs to be a pretreatment solution for feedstock of mixed waste which can include wood, stones, straw, plastic and ear tags.
+Organic feedstock collected for anaerobic digestion can be mixed with all kinds of unwanted or difficult-to-process debris.
+In many situations, there needs to be a pretreatment solution for feedstock of mixed waste which can include wood, stones, straw, plastic and ear tags.
 JWC Monster Industrial grinders are often used to ensure that the unwanted debris is cut down to size and will not clog or damage downstream equipment.
-Pretreatment of the digester feedstock with a grinder will also increase the surface area of the materials and can improve the efficiency of the systems.
+Pretreating the digester feedstock with a grinder will also increase the surface area of the materials and can improve the efficiency of the systems.